CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

 ## Overview

-The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
+In this lab, you will work with Azure AI Foundry to explore, compare, and deploy generative AI models.
+You’ll review model details and benchmarks, create a project, deploy models like gpt-4.1 and Phi-4-mini-instruct, and test them in the chat playground.
+The lab provides hands-on experience in evaluating model performance, configuring system prompts, and understanding how to integrate AI models into applications effectively.

+## Lab Objectives

+- **Task 1:** Explore models

+- **Task 2:** Compare models

+- **Task 3:** Create an Azure AI Foundry project and deploy a model

+- **Task 4:** Chat with the gpt-4.1 model

+- **Task 5:** Deploy another model

+- **Task 6:** Chat with the Phi-4 model

+## Task 1: Explore models

-In this lab, you'll explore the model catalog in Azure AI Foundry portal, and compare potential models for a generative AI application that assists in solving problems.
+In this task, you’ll explore the model catalog in Azure AI Foundry.
+You will locate and review the **gpt-4.1** and **Phi-4-mini-instruct** models, examine their details and capabilities, and compare their performance using benchmark data.
+This will help you understand the characteristics of different models before using them in your projects.

-### Task 1: Explore models

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.